Get the fastest Louisiana corporation formation online with worry-free services and support to start your business

-The following information is required to file Louisiana Articles of Incorporation:
+The state requires the following information to file Louisiana Articles of Incorporation:

 These are only the minimum provisions required by law to be in your articles.
 Depending on your corporation’s needs, you may want to file additional provisions with your articles.
 For example, you may wish to file further details about your authorized shares.

 Shares of stock are units of ownership interest in a company.
-A corporation decides on how many shares they are going to issue and authorizes these shares to be issued publicly or privately.
+A corporation decides on how many shares it’s going to issue and authorizes these shares to be issued publicly or privately.
 Those who purchase or receive shares are known as shareholders.
-Issuing shares is a way for companies to reward initial investors and raise much-needed capital.
+Issuing shares is a way for companies to reward initial investors and raise capital.

-The basic fee for filing the Articles of Incorporation is $75.
-Expedited 24-hour processing is an additional $30.
-Priority expedited processing is two to four hours and requires an extra $50.
+The state charges a basic fee for filing the Articles of Incorporation.
+Expedited 24-hour processing carries an additional charge.
+Priority expedited processing is two to four hours and requires a larger fee.
 If you prefer to file on paper, you can mail or deliver your articles to:

 P.O.
 Box 94125